EDUCATION

 The posting below "Discovery of Viking-Era Sasanian and Arab-Sasanian Coins in Sweden" was originally posted in the CAIS venue

-The article “Archaeological survey sheds new light on Sassanid era fortress” was published in the Tehran Times on September 21, 2022.
-The version printed further
+The article "Archaeologists find new evidence of Paleolithic era in Iranian cave" was published in the Tehran Times on November 4, 2019.
+The version printed